DjangoGirls/tutorial/en/deploy/README.md

 > **Note** PythonAnywhere is based on Linux, so if you're on Windows, the console will look a little different from the one on your computer.

 Deploying a web app on PythonAnywhere involves pulling down your code from GitHub, and then configuring PythonAnywhere to recognise it and start serving it as a web application.
-There are manual ways of doing it, but PythonAnywhere provide a helper tool that will do it all for you.
+There are manual ways of doing it, but PythonAnywhere provides a helper tool that will do it all for you.
 Let's install it first:

 {% filename %}PythonAnywhere command-line{% endfilename %}
 ```